First Contact in Papua New Guinea… One of the most intriguing aspects of this unique and special country are the highland people of New Guinea island.

-It was simply assumed that because as the highland terrain was so difficult, nobody could possibly be living there.
+Under Australian rule, colonization of Papua New Guinea was limited to the coastal areas.
+There had been virtually no real attempt to explore or map out the rugged and mountainous interior.
+It was simply assumed that because the highland terrain was so difficult, nobody could possibly be living there.

-That assumption was based on the chain of mountains that run east to west across the country.
-Unknown was the fact that there are actually (in very simple terms…) two parallel mountain chains and in between them are a series of fertile valleys which were populated with a large number of highland people.
+The assumption that the highland area was deserted was based on the chain of mountains which runs east to west across the country.
+So they appeared to form an impenetrable barrier that effectively isolated the north coast from the south.
+Unknown was the fact that there are actually (in very simple terms…) two parallel mountain chains.
+And in between them are a series of fertile valleys which were populated by a large number of highland people.